vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 The full build and all 17 CTest targets pass without warnings, including the existing Kabuki and CPS3 address-path fixtures.

+### Use explicit chip-voice visitors

+Annotation and validation visitors now accept the concrete supported voice type instead of introducing type aliases and conditional template branches.
+Adding another voice alternative will require an explicit handler rather than silently skipping its annotations or validation.
+CPS and Konami TMNT2 assign voice values directly without spelling the variant wrapper.
+This removes 12 production lines.
+The full build and all 17 CTest targets pass without warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,